greenlakexmas/RDSFeed/README.md

 =======

 RDSFeed is an application for constructing timely text statements from multiple inforation sources for use over RDS.
-Actually, "RDS" (which standard for Radio Data System) is a misnomer here -- I use this application for sending data over RDS.
+Actually, "RDS" (an acronym for Radio Data System) is a misnomer here -- I use this application for sending data over RDS.
 However, it can just as easily work for other systems that can accept text, such as scrolling LED readers.